 You’ve been a Faculty Master for 13 years, would you say there are long-term benefits to being a Master?

 For me personally, it’s been an extremely enriching experience.
 In fact, when students aren’t here, I have an empty feeling.
 Something’s missing.

 Do you have any future plans for Hinman you’re willing to share?

 Hinman has always had an emphasis on leadership and community service, and I’ve worked on making that explicit and intentional.
-This fall (2011), we’re launching a new program called Hinman ALIVE.
+We've launched a new program called Hinman ALIVE.
 ALIVE stands for “Achieving Leadership In Volunteer Experiences.”
 It’s a living-learning program that weaves leadership and service into the Hinman experience through three components: academic courses with a community-service focus (I teach two of those courses), RA programs involving community service, and programs developed by the Hinman College Council’s Vice Presidents for Leadership and Service that stimulate volunteer activities on and off campus.

 Do you have a favorite Hinman tradition?

 I have three, but here I’ll just talk about the annual Student-Faculty Connect Dinner.
 Students host their professors and do all the cooking.
 The event has become huge!
 We started out in the Hinman Commons, but we outgrew that and now the only space big enough is the Hinman library.
 We fill it…we literally have a couple of hundred people having a potluck dinner together.
 And even though it’s students and faculty together, they’re not sitting there talking about Plato; they’re sharing at a very different level.
 The dinner brings students and faculty together, creating a relationship, building community.